hotrodorm/hotrod/hotrod-project/docs/docs-3.4/config/tags/mybatis-spring.md

 It can optionally include any of the following tags, in the order shown below:

 - A `<daos>` tag to configure the details of the generated Java classes, such as base dir, packages, prefixed, and suffixes.
-- A `<mappers>` tag to configure the details of the generated mapper files, such as base dir and folder.
+- An optional `<mappers>` tag to configure the location of the generated mapper files.
-- A `<select-generation>` tag to configure the SQL Processor for Nitro queries.
-It's recommended to include this tag.
+- An optional `<select-generation>` tag to configure the SQL Processor for Nitro queries.
-- A `<classic-fk-generation>` tag to activate the CRUD foreign key navigation methods.
-It's recommended to include this tag.
 - One or more `<property>` tags to set up internal details of the generator engine.